 - We’ve supported over 180 young people so far, helping them access education, employment and training

-- We also support them as they make the move into longer term work
+- We've also supported them as they make the move into longer term work

 Making a difference in our communities

 Through our volunteering scheme, OVO Gives Back, our team has worked with charities where our offices are based.
-They range from food banks to environmental projects.
+They ranged from food banks to environmental projects.

 - Our volunteers have worked alongside these organisations for over 6,600 hours

-- We’re now working with The Wildlife Trusts – a group of 46 grassroot charities managing over 2,300 nature reserves, covering 98,500 hectares across the UK
+- OVO is also now working with The Wildlife Trusts – a group of 46 grassroot charities managing over 2,300 nature reserves, covering 98,500 hectares across the UK

 You can read more about our 2021 SROI here.